marsdrums/ReSTIR-reworking/README.md

 6) Lastly, we need to multiply radiance by the average weight of all the samples; this compensates for the facts that we're taking a limited number of samples, and makes the complex PDF coincide to the target function we're sampling.

-(Refer to these link for an in-depth explaination: https://www.youtube.com/watch?v=gsZiJeaMO48&t=416s , https://cwyman.org/blogs/introToReSTIR/introToRIS.md.html#:~:text=Resampled%20importance%20sampling%2C%20or%20RIS,thesis%20from%20Brigham%20Young%20University. )
+(Refer to these link for a clearer in-depth explaination: https://www.youtube.com/watch?v=gsZiJeaMO48&t=416s , https://cwyman.org/blogs/introToReSTIR/introToRIS.md.html#:~:text=Resampled%20importance%20sampling%2C%20or%20RIS,thesis%20from%20Brigham%20Young%20University. )

-With the RIS mechanics, we can perform a cheap estimate of a sample importance, and perform costly ray tracing operations only for samples that we know must be somehow relevant.
+With RIS, we can draw a bunch of samples using a cheap estimate of their importance, and we can than resample one of these samples with higher weighted samples are more likely to be chosen.
+But how exaclty can we pick a random sample using weights as propability?

-## ReSTIR (Reservoir-based Spatio-Temporal Importance Resampling)
+## The Reservoirs